karomahlailatul/WorldRecipes/README.md

 # WorldRecipes

 ## About the project
-Shopers Built up with ReactJs with backend ExpressJS and deployment on Vercel.
+WorldRecipes Built up with ReactJs with backend ExpressJS and deployment on Vercel.

 ## Usage